Denim & Rhinestones: Promotion

-Underwood gave the debut performance of "Ghost Story" at the Grammy Awards on April 3, 2022.
-Underwood gave the second performance of "Ghost Story" at the 2022 CMT Music Awards, which aired on April 11.
-The album's title track, "Denim & Rhinestones", was released on April 8, 2022, as its first promotional single, alongside an accompanying lyric video.
+Underwood gave the debut performance of "Ghost Story" at the Grammy Awards on April 3, 2022 and the second performance of the song at the 2022 CMT Music Awards, which aired on April 11.
+The album's title track, "Denim & Rhinestones", was released on April 8, 2022, as the first promotional single alongside an accompanying lyric video.
 Another promotional single, titled "Crazy Angels", was released on April 22, 2022.
-Underwood performed the two promotional singles, as well as "Ghost Story", during her set at Stagecoach Festival on April 30.
+Underwood performed these two promotional singles as well as "Ghost Story", during her set at Stagecoach Festival on April 30.
 A third promotional single, "She Don't Know", was made available to stream on May 20.
 On June 9, Underwood performed a concert inside Nashville, Tennessee's historic Bell Tower, which included new songs from the album.
-On June 10, she performed two new songs on Good Morning America.
-During the week of the 2022 CMA Music Festival, a pop-up exhibit called The Denim & Rhinestones Experience opened to the public.
-The exhibit features "interactive photo installations, wardrobe displays, and a retail boutique celebrating the music of Denim & Rhinestones."
+A day later, she performed two new songs on Good Morning America.

+During the week of the 2022 CMA Music Festival, a pop-up exhibit called the Denim & Rhinestones Experience opened to the public.
+The exhibit includes interactive photo installations and wardrobe displays, alongside a retail boutique designed to celebrate the music and visual world of Denim & Rhinestones.
 On June 11, Underwood was the closing headliner for CMA Music Fest, with approximately 64,000 in attendance.
 On June 14, she performed "Pink Champagne" on The Tonight Show Starring Jimmy Fallon.
 At the end of June, Underwood made multiple appearances in London to promote the album, including appearing on Lorraine.
 The track "Pink Champagne" was released as a promotional single in Australia.
-On August 19 and 20, she performed four shows at the Grand Ole Opry and included new songs, including "Ghost Story", "Velvet Heartbreak", "Hate My Heart", and "Burn".
+On August 19 and 20, she performed four shows at the Grand Ole Opry and included new songs, such as "Ghost Story", "Velvet Heartbreak", "Hate My Heart", and "Burn".
 She included new songs during her set at the Iowa State Fair on August 21, with 14,000 in attendance.
 On September 29, Underwood partnered with iHeartRadio to perform an hour-long concert that included new songs.
 In November, she appeared at the American Music Awards, performing "Crazy Angels" in an aerial cage.

 On June 9, 2023, Underwood released "Take Me Out" as a promotional single for the deluxe re-release of the album.
-On August 11, 2023, Underwood released "Give Her That" as the second promotional single for the deluxe re-release.
-A deluxe edition of the album was released on September 22, 2023, including six additional tracks.
+On August 11, Underwood released "Give Her That" as the second promotional single for the deluxe edition.
+The deluxe edition was released on September 22, including six additional tracks.